How Should We Communicate the New "Earn Day" Policy to Our Team?

 KK!HR

-As a factory, you are bound by the provisions of the Factories Act 1948, wherein there is a mandatory provision for weekly off, continuous work not to exceed 10 days as well as payment of overtime.
+As a factory, you are bound by the provisions of the Factories Act 1948, wherein there is a mandatory provision for a weekly off, continuous work not to exceed 10 days, as well as payment of overtime.
 It looks like these provisions are being violated and could land the company and its top officials in prosecution proceedings.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute